Saturday, September 14, 2024

 ● Behavioral adaptations in mid-session in head-tilt and breath releases ●

-● The lower extremities in unconscious structure, behavior and kinetics ●
+● Note the use of extremities in unconscious structure, behavior and kinetics ●

 ● Resettlement of positional and postural attitudes at the close of the session ●